Birational sequences and the tropical Grassmannian: Introduction

 \section{Introduction}

-Toric degenerations\footnote{A \emph{toric degeneration} of a projective variety $X$ is a flat morphism $\pi:\mathcal X\to \mathbb A^d$ with generic fiber $\pi^{-1}(t)$ for $t\not=0$ isomorphic to $X$ and $\pi^{-1}(0)$ a projective toric variety.} of Grassmannians or more generally flag and spherical varieties have been a vivid research topic during the last 20 years.
+Toric degenerations of Grassmannians or more generally flag and spherical varieties have been a vivid research topic during the last 20 years.
 A novel framework, called \emph{birational sequences}, stemming from representation theory was given by Fang, Fourier and Littelmann in \cite{FFL15}.
-Within this framework, we introduce and analyze new birational sequences for Grassmannians and discover surprising connections to the tropical Grassmannian by Speyer-Sturmfels \cite{SS04}.
+Within this framework, we introduce and analyze new birational sequences for Grassmannians and discover surprising connections to the tropical Grassmannian by Speyer--Sturmfels \cite{SS04}.